robbarry/robbarry-website/content/toaster-sms-privacy-policy.md

 description: "Privacy policy for Toaster SMS text messages."
 ---

+> **Note:** These SMS policy pages exist so Rob Barry’s personal AI bot, named Alvin the Toaster, can send occasional text messages through Twilio.
+Alvin the Toaster is a personal, low-volume experiment, not a marketing service.

 This privacy policy explains how Toaster SMS collects, uses and shares information related to its text-message program.

 ## Information we collect